julianrojas87/tree-geocoder/README.md

 Options:
-  --maxResults, <maxResults>  Maximum amount of desired results --minScore <minScore>       Minimum accepted score (based on Dice\'s coefficient) for matched results (value between 0 and 1)
+  --maxResults, <maxResults>  Maximum amount of desired results --minScore <minScore>       Minimum accepted score (based on Dice's coefficient) for matched results (value between 0 and 1)
   --mode, <mode>              Select "prefix" or "suffix" for specific matching mode.
 Suffix-based matching will be done by default
   --filter, <filter>          Enter "predicate object" pairs (within double quotes and separated by comma) that would be matched over found entities.
 E.g., "geonames:featureClass geonames:A, osm:boundary osm:Administrative, osm:hasTag 'addr:country=BE'"
   --streaming                 Get streaming results.
 Sorting by string similarity cannot be guaranteed with streaming results